 Obligation to account for receipts

-Documentation on the archiving procedure
+Documentation on the archiving process

 GoBD appears in the following SAP B1 blog articles